Call us today: 800.645.9145

 Educator, Stateswoman, Philanthropist, Humanitarian, & Civil Rights Activist

-In part three of our Black History Month Spotlight, we shine the light on the incredible life and accomplishments of Ms. Mary McLeod Bethune.
+During Women’s History Month, we shine the light on the incredible life and accomplishments of Ms. Mary McLeod Bethune.

 Mary was on the front lines when it came to educational and racial equality.
 Her life’s work revolved around women’s rights, education, and civil rights.
 But before she was a philanthropist, educator, stateswoman, humanitarian and activist, she came from humble beginnings.